seehorne/GetGrinnected/docs/index.md

 # Welcome to the GetGrinnected Docs!

 This is the place to find getting-started tutorials and guides to different functions of the app.

-At the moment, there's nothing here.
-Expect more in the future, but for now this is just a demo showing that the pages can actually be deployed.
+Click below for guides to the app on Android and iOS respectively.

+# Android

+# iOS